 Implement the principle of least privilege for access to the application's resources.
 The default for access to the application's resources should be as restrictive as possible.
 Grant higher level permissions on an approval basis.
 Granting overly permissive access to your application's resources by default can result in someone purposely or accidentally deleting resources.
 Azure provides role-based access control to manage user privileges, but it's important to verify least privilege permissions for other resources that have their own permissions systems such as SQL Server.

 Perform failover and failback testing for your application.
 If you haven't fully tested failover and failback, you can't be certain that the dependent services in your application come back up in a synchronized manner during disaster recovery.
 Ensure that your application's dependent services failover and fail back in the correct order.
+If you are using Azure Site Recovery to replicate VMs, run disaster recovery drills periodically by doing a test failover.
+For more information, see Run a disaster recovery drill to Azure.

 Perform fault-injection testing for your application.
 Your application can fail for many different reasons, such as certificate expiration, exhaustion of system resources in a VM, or storage failures.
 Test your application in an environment as close as possible to production, by simulating or triggering real failures.
 For example, delete certificates, artificially consume system resources, or delete a storage source.
 Verify your application's ability to recover from all types of faults, alone and in combination.
 Check that failures are not propagating or cascading through your system.